bytebase/bytebase.com-old/content/blog/database-change-management-with-snowflake.md

 3. Input title, SQL, and Assignee, and click **Create**.
 ![bb-is-new-create-table](/static/blog/database-change-management-with-snowflake/bb-is-new-create-table.webp)

-4.Bytebase will do some basic checks and then execute the SQL.
+4. Bytebase will do some basic checks and then execute the SQL.
 Since it’s for `Test` environment, the issue is automatically approved by default.
 Click **Resolve issue**.
 ![bb-is-create-table-run](/static/blog/database-change-management-with-snowflake/bb-is-create-table-run.webp)

-4. The issue status will become Done.
+5. The issue status will become Done.
 ![bb-is-create-table-done](/static/blog/database-change-management-with-snowflake/bb-is-create-table-done.webp)

-5. On the issue page, click **view migration**.
+6. On the issue page, click **view migration**.
 You will see diff for each migration.
 ![bb-view-migration](/static/blog/database-change-management-with-snowflake/bb-view-migration.webp)

-6. You can also go to **Migration History** under the project to view the full history.
+7. You can also go to **Migration History** under the project to view the full history.
 Or go into a specific database to view its history.
 ![bb-prj-mh](/static/blog/database-change-management-with-snowflake/bb-prj-mh.webp)
 ![bb-db-mh](/static/blog/database-change-management-with-snowflake/bb-db-mh.webp)

 ## Bonus Section - Drift Detect

-This section requires you to have **Team Plan** or **Enterprise Plan** (you can start 14 days trial directly in the product without credit card).
+To follow this section, you need to have **Team Plan** or **Enterprise Plan** (you can start 14 days trial directly in the product without credit card).

 Now you can see the full migration history of DB_DEMO_BB.
 However, what is **Establish new baseline**?
 When should it be used?